wp-plugins/curators-code/README.txt

-**“Via” (ᔥ)** tends to denote a direct repost — something you found elsewhere and shared with your audience with little modification or elaboration.
+**“Via” (&#x1525;)** tends to denote a direct repost — something you found elsewhere and shared with your audience with little modification or elaboration.

-**“HT” or "Hat Tip" (↬)** tends to stand for indirect discovery — something for which you got the idea at your source, but modified or elaborated on significantly when sharing with your audience.
+**“HT” or "Hat Tip" (&#x21ac;)** tends to stand for indirect discovery — something for which you got the idea at your source, but modified or elaborated on significantly when sharing with your audience.